Skip to content

 description: string;

-status: TaskStatus; // draft|pending|in_progress|passed|failed|closed
+status: TaskStatus; // draft|pending|in_progress|verify|failed|closed

 branch: string | null; // e.g. "mxd/01KMAB1234ABCDEF/task-a"